identix-space/Everscale-SSI-Contest-Stage4/docs/vc-brokerage-overview.md

 ## VCBP agency model and DIDs

-An agent in VCBP is a digital identity, which impersonate a real-world principal, uniquely represented by a decentralized identifier (DID), capable to perform protocol operations via authorized digital services.
+An agent in VCBP is a digital identity, which impersonates a real-world principal, uniquely represented by a decentralized identifier (DID), capable to perform protocol operations via authorized digital services.

 ![VCBP Agency](vcbp-agency.png)